Code examples: code/ Practice project: Project 04. Runtime feedback and scope control

 Core Concepts

-• Feature lists are harness primitives: Not "optional planning tools," but foundational data structures that all other harness components depend on.
-The scheduler uses them to pick tasks, the verifier uses them to judge completion, the handoff reporter uses them to generate summaries.
+- Feature lists are harness primitives: Not "optional planning tools," but foundational data structures that all other harness components depend on.
+Like database table structures — you can't say "let's skip primary keys."

-• Single source of truth: All information about "what needs to be done" in a project must be derived from one feature list.
+activetopassingis by verification command executing successfully.
+This is irreversible — oncepassing, it can't go back.
+Like passing an exam means you passed, you can't retroactively change the score. - Single source of truth: All information about "what needs to be done" must derive from one feature list.
 No contradictions between the feature list and conversation history.

 Documents are for humans to read; primitives are for systems to execute.
 Documents can be ignored; primitives can't be bypassed.

-2. Verifier: Executes verification commands, decides whether to allow state transitions.
+not_startedfeature.
+Like a factory production planning system. - Verifier: Executes verification commands, decides whether to allow state transitions.
+Like quality inspection.

-3. Handoff reporter: Automatically generates session handoff summaries from the feature list.
+- Handoff reporter: Automatically generates session handoff summaries from the feature list.
+Like an automatic shift-change report.

-4. Progress tracker: Tallies state distribution, provides project health metrics.
+- Progress tracker: Tallies state distribution, provides project health metrics.
+Like a dashboard.

 How to Do It Right